blue-marble/gridpath/doc/source/database.rst

 period, all other project-period combinations would have to be re-inserted in the database along with the new project_new_cost_scenario_id.
-Also note that the :code:`inputs_project_new_cost` table can include projects that are not in a particular scenario’s portfolio: each :code:`capacity_type` module has utilities that pull the scenario data and only look at the portfolio selected by the user, pull the projects with the 'new' *capacity types* from that list, and then get the cost for only those projects (and for the periods selected in the temporal settings).
+Also note that the :code:`inputs_project_new_cost` table can include projects that are not in a particular scenario’s portfolio and periods that are not in the scenario's temporal setup: each :code:`capacity_type` module has utilities that pull the scenario data and only look at the portfolio selected by the user, pull the projects with the 'new' *capacity types* from that list, and then get the cost for only those projects and for the periods selected in the temporal settings.

 Note that capital costs must be annualized outside of GridPath and input as
 $/kW-yr in the :code:`inputs_project_new_cost` table.
 For storage projects,